OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/03-Review_Webserver_Metafiles_for_Information_Leakage.md

 ### META Tag

-`<META>` tags are located within the HEAD section of each HTML Document and should be consistent across a web site in the likely event that the robot/spider/crawler start point does not begin from a document link other than webroot i.e. a [deep link](https://en.wikipedia.org/wiki/Deep_linking).
+`<META>` tags are located within the `HEAD` section of each HTML document and should be consistent across a web site in the event that the robot/spider/crawler start point does not begin from a document link other than webroot i.e. a [deep link](https://en.wikipedia.org/wiki/Deep_linking).

-If there is no `<META NAME="ROBOTS" ... >` entry then the “Robots Exclusion Protocol” defaults to `INDEX,FOLLOW` respectively.
+If there is no `<META NAME="ROBOTS" ... >` entry then the "Robots Exclusion Protocol" defaults to `INDEX,FOLLOW` respectively.
 Therefore, the other two valid entries defined by the “Robots Exclusion Protocol” are prefixed with `NO...` i.e. `NOINDEX` and `NOFOLLOW`.

-Web spiders/robots/crawlers can intentionally ignore the `<META NAME="ROBOTS"` tag as the robots.txt file convention is preferred.
+Web spiders/robots/crawlers can intentionally ignore the `<META NAME="ROBOTS"` tag as the `robots.txt` file convention is preferred.
 Hence, **<META> Tags should not be considered the primary mechanism, rather a complementary control to robots.txt**.

 #### META Tags - with Burp

-Based on the Disallow directive(s) listed within the robots.txt file in webroot, a regular expression search for `<META NAME="ROBOTS"` within each web page is undertaken and the result compared to the robots.txt file in webroot.
+Based on the Disallow directive(s) listed within the `robots.txt` file in webroot, a regular expression search for `<META NAME="ROBOTS"` within each web page is undertaken and the result compared to the `robots.txt` file in webroot.

-For example, the robots.txt file from facebook.com has a `Disallow: /ac.php` entry [http://facebook.com/robots.txt](http://facebook.com/robots.txt) and the resulting search for `<META NAME="ROBOTS"` shown below:
+For example, the `robots.txt` file from facebook.com has a `Disallow: /ac.php` entry [http://facebook.com/robots.txt](http://facebook.com/robots.txt) and the resulting search for `<META NAME="ROBOTS"` shown below:

 ![Facebook Meta Tag Example](images/Meta_Tag_Example-Facebook-Aug_2013.png)\
 *Figure 4.1.3-1: Facebook Meta Tag Example*

-The above might be considered a fail since `INDEX,FOLLOW` is the default `<META>` Tag specified by the “Robots Exclusion Protocol” yet `Disallow: /ac.php` is listed in robots.txt.
+The above might be considered a fail since `INDEX,FOLLOW` is the default `<META>` Tag specified by the “Robots Exclusion Protocol” yet `Disallow: /ac.php` is listed in `robots.txt`.

-### sitemap.xml
+### Sitemaps

 A sitemap is a file where a developer or organization can provide information about the pages, videos, and other files offered by the site or application, and the relationship between them.
 Search engines can use this file to more intelligently explore your site.
 Testers can use `sitemap.xml` files to learn more about the site or application to explore it more completely.

-#### sitemap.xml - with wget

 The following excerpt is from Google's primary sitemap retrieved 2020 May 05.